microsoft/azure-pipelines-yaml/design/artifacts-in-pipelines.md

 #### Open questions

 - `HTTP_PROXY` support [seems brand-new](https://github.com/dotnet/corefx/pull/37200).
 Does it work?
 What is the minimum version of NuGet, dotnet, or msbuild required?
-Will the Credential Provider automatically use this proxy configuration as well?
+Let's investigate this during dev design.

 ### Python install (download)